ElementTech/opsilon/README.md

 $ mv opsilon /usr/local/bin/opsilon # or /usr/bin/opsilon
 ```
 ## Usage
-Make sure you have Docker installed on your computer.
+Make sure you have Docker installed on your computer (Or Connected to a kubernetes cluster `--kubernetes`).
 1. Connect to the examples folder present in this repository
 ```sh
 $ opsilon repo add --git -n examples -d examples -s examples/workflows -p https://github.com/jatalocks/opsilon.git -b main